Heart & Sole

 • Administrative – insurance, website, curriculum copyright dues to Girls on the Run International

-Lottery registration for the spring season will remain open through 11:59 pm on Tuesday, January 24.
+Lottery registration for the fall season will remain open through 11:59 pm on Tuesday, January 16.

 Fall season practice begins.